PA-RISC information - since 1999

 © Hewlett Packard 1997

 The label mainframe is used rather broadly here to include all larger HP PA-RISC computers with a large amount of computing resources that were either multi-processor or cluster-type systems.
-Some were HP’s own development, like the T-Class, an outgrow of the original 800 series servers, and the later Superdome, while others were either co-developed or acquired externally, like the SPP Exemplar architecture from Convex, with which HP partnered as reseller in 1994 before buying them outright in 1995.
+Some were HP’s own development, like the T-Class, an outgrow of the original 800 series servers, and the later Superdome.
+Others were either co-developed or acquired externally, like the SPP Exemplar architecture from Convex, with which HP partnered as reseller in 1994 before buying them outright in 1995.

 ↑ up